AceVFI: A Comprehensive Survey of Advances in Video Frame Interpolation: Introduction

-As shown in \cref{fig:vfi}, interpolating $n{-}1$ frames between each input pair increases the frame rate by a factor of $n$.
-For example, generating seven intermediate frames per interval transforms a 30fps video into 240fps.
+As shown in Fig.~\ref{fig:vfi}, the general VFI formulation takes a sequence of $M$ consecutive frames $\{I_j\}_{j=0}^{M-1}$ to synthesize $N$ intermediate frames $\{\hat{I}_{t_k}\}_{k=0}^{N-1}$.
+The target time indices typically satisfy $t_k \in (\lfloor \frac{M}{2} \rfloor - 1, \lfloor \frac{M}{2} \rfloor)$.
+By generating $N$ frames within the central temporal interval, the video frame rate is increased by a factor of $N$.
+For instance, generating seven intermediate frames per interval transforms a 30fps video into 240fps.
+We begin by describing the most representative two-input-frame setting ($M=2$).
+Formally, given two adjacent frames $I_0$ and $I_1$, a VFI model $\mathcal{F}$ estimates the interpolated frame $\hat{I}_t$ at an arbitrary time $t \in (0,1)$: